 From other colleges or universities:

-A minimum 2.50 cumulative GPA and at least 24 transferrable credits from a previous college or university is required for admission into Wayne State University.
+A minimum 2.50 cumulative GPA and at least 24 transferable credits from a previous college or university are required for admission into Wayne State University.

 - Complete the appropriate undergraduate application.